-Many linen blend wraps can be tough to break in, but they are worth it.
+Many linen blend woven wraps or ring slings can be tough to break in, but they are worth it.
 Linen blend wraps are often recommended for those looking for a supportive wrap.
 Linen is smooth and cool to the touch and is your best choice for hot weather.
-Linen is known for it’s nubs and slubs, natural thickenings and irregularities in the thread.
+Linen is known for its nubs and slubs, natural thickenings and irregularities in the thread.

 Hemp has been used in Asia and the Middle East for thousands of years.
 Hemp is also resistant to mold and typically lasts four times longer than cotton.
-Which is great if you’re thinking about a legacy wrap to pass down generations.
-Wraps made from hemp are beautiful, slightly smooth and silky with a high natural sheen.
+Which is great if you’re thinking about a legacy woven wrap to pass down generations.
+Wraps or ring slings made from hemp are beautiful, slightly smooth and silky with a high natural sheen.
 They are quite cushy/bouncy.
-Hemp wraps can take a little breaking in from new.
+Hemp wraps or ring slings can take a little breaking in from new.

-Artipoppe wraps arrive washed and ironed and are ready to use.
+All Artipoppe carriers arrive washed and ironed and are ready to use.
 Always follow washing instructions on the tag.
 In general, we offer machine washable and hand wash only products.

 Wash at a 30°C (86°F) on a delicate program.
 Line dry in the shade.
 Only use liquid detergent and do not use softeners.
-Do not tumble dry, though a careful tumbling AFTER drying may fluff and soften your wrap to the max.
+Do not tumble dry, though a careful tumbling AFTER drying may fluff and soften your wrap or ring sling to the max.
 Hot steam iron.

 Hand Wash Only